highbyte/dotnet-6502/docs/desktop-apps/avalonia-desktop-automation.md

 ## Overview

-The Avalonia desktop and browser apps expose accessibility metadata so that screen readers and UI-automation agents (including AI agents) can identify, describe, and operate every interactive control.
+The Avalonia desktop app exposes accessibility metadata so that screen readers and UI-automation agents (including AI agents) can identify, describe, and operate every interactive control.

 This is implemented by setting attached properties from the `Avalonia.Automation` namespace on controls in `.axaml`: